Hong Kong Trusts: Advantages of Hong Kong for Private Trusts

 Protection From Forced Heirship

 Forced heirship laws in some jurisdictions, particularly civil law jurisdictions, mandate the distribution of assets to certain heirs of a deceased.
 Forced heirship laws deprive an individual of testamentary freedom.
 Hong Kong trust laws now provide that a transfer of movable property to a trust expressly governed by Hong Kong law will not be invalidated by foreign forced heirship rules.
+This means that when in establishing a Hong Kong trust, the settlor has full freedom to make arrangements for the division of assets.
 The protection from forced heirship laws makes Hong Kong a more attractive trust domicile, especially for settlors from jurisdictions which have forced heirship laws.

 Removal Of Trustees